 As Lance Mambondiyani, the CEO of Steward Bank said at one of our events last year, “Any business or industry protected by legislation is ripe for disruption.”

 This is very true.
 Media behemoths like DSTV are largely protected by licenses issued out by bureaucratic government agents.
 This can weaken them and blind them to changes happening around them.

 The media industry has a business model crisis right now because it was protected by huge barriers to entry due to licensing issues and expensive equipment etc. Now technology has lowered cost of of equipment (a smartphone can be all the equipment one needs) and technology is making the licensing laws sound like bad jokes.
 Media businesses from always must beware.

 The Broadcasting Authority of Zimbabwe (BAZ) is the regulatory authority for broadcasting in Zimbabwe.
 BAZ was established through an Act of Parliament in 2001 providing for the functions, powers and duties of the authority.
 BAZ falls under the Minister of Media, Information and Publicity.
 BAZ...
 Read More About Broadcasting Authority of Zimbabwe

 Kwese TV was a subscription-based Zimbabwean satellite and broadcasting network owned by Econet Wireless Zimbabwe, under Econet Media.
 The service was shut down formally on 1 November 2018.
 Customers that had bought the satellite could still watch Free to air content on their Kwese equipment...
 Read More About Kwese

 Stunner (real name Desmond Chideme) is a Zimbabwean Zim Hip Hop artist based in Harare.
-He is one of the pioneers of the Urban Grooves music revolution in Zimbabwe.
-He rose to fame during the early 2000s when the urban grooves music was beginning to...
+He is one of the pioneers of the Urban Grooves music revolution (Afrobeats) in Zimbabwe.
+He rose to fame during the early 2000s when the urban grooves music was beginning...
 Read More About Stunner